IzbassarO/Assignment-4/README.md

 Setup:

-Clone the repository: git clone https://github.com/yourusername/yourrepository.git Install dependencies: npm install
+Clone the repository: git clone by clicking the button git clone Install dependencies: npm install
 Create a .env file based on .env.example and configure necessary environment variables.
 Start the server: node index.js or npm start